 There are many legends about the forests and how they came to exist; one legend says that Alexander the Great once led his troops this far east, and then decided to take some of the nuts home with him when he returned to Greece.
 This is how the walnut went from the mountains of Kyrgyzstan all the way to the shores of Greece, and from there to the rest of the world (and also why walnuts are known as Greek nuts in many places).

-Arslanbob is said to be named after an 11th century hero who met his death nearby – betrayed by his wife to his enemies.
-His footprints, handprints and bloodstains are said to be still visible at the spot.
-There is another account, which tells of a modest and earnest, hardworking man charged by the prophet Muhammed with finding a beautiful and comfortable place – a paradise on earth.
-He traveled through many lands until he found a picturesque valley with a foaming mountain river - but which lacks trees.
-Inspired by his reports, the prophet sent him a bag of seeds of many different types of fruit tree – including, of course, the walnut tree.
-The hero climbed to the top of a mountain and spread the seeds over the valley transforming it into a “garden” which he tended for many years.
+Arlsanbob (“king of the forests”) is said to be named after an 11th century hero who met his death nearby after he was betrayed by his wife.
+His footprints, handprints, and blood are said to still be visible at this spot.
+Another legend tells of a modest and hardworking man who was sent by the Prophet Muhammed to find a beautiful and comfortable place - heaven on earth.
+He traveled through many lands before he found a picturesque valley with a clear mountain river - but no trees.
+Inspired by his reports, the Prophet sent him a bag of fruit seeds, including, of course, the walnut tree.
+The hero climbed to the top of a mountain and spread the seeds throughout the valley, transforming this location into a garden.